kimbilaontoast/kimbilaontoast.github.io/_posts/2023-09-27-homeless-man-part-one.md

 ---
-title: "The Homeless Man - Part One"
+title: "Homeless - Part One"
-permalink: "/the-homeless-man-part-one"
+permalink: "/homeless-part-one"
-excerpt: "I feel my body clench...
-He had not only walked past the paths signposted, but had come right up to my hut, and must have done so quietly, since I only heard him at the last minute."
+excerpt: "When an anagārika runs away for a day...
+Part One"
 date: 2023-09-27
 categories:
   - blog